System DB

 The following can be helpful in understanding the names and usage of the various certificates:

-Log Exporters include the ability to include encoded request data.
-Using System DB, admins can limit the maximum lengths of various data included in the messages.
+[Log Exporters](/console-walkthrough/system/log-exporters.md) stream traffic data to external destinations.
+Using the System DB, admins can limit the maximum lengths of various data included in the messages.

 After editing any of these parameters, save the changes and then publish.

-• Each setting is specified as the maximum number of characters.
-Data exceeding those lengths will be truncated.
+* Each setting is specified as the maximum number of characters.
+Data exceeding those lengths will be truncated.&#x20;

 1. The maximum number of POST data parameters is 100